ALS: Epidemiology

 ALS is the most common motor neuron disease in adults and the third most common neurodegenerative disease after Alzheimer's disease and Parkinson's disease.
-Worldwide the number of people who develop ALS yearly is estimated to be 1.9 people per 100,000 per year, while the number of people who have ALS at any given time is estimated to be about 4.5 people per 100,000.
+Worldwide, the number of people who develop ALS yearly is estimated to be 1.9 people per 100,000 per year, while the number of people who have ALS at any given time is estimated to be about 4.5 people per 100,000.
 In Europe, the number of new cases a year is about 2.6 people per 100,000, while the number affected is 7–9 people per 100,000.
 The lifetime risk of developing ALS is 1:350 for European men and 1:400 for European women.
 Men have a higher risk mainly because spinal-onset ALS is more common in men than women.
-The number of those with ALS in the United States in 2015 was 5.2 people per 100,000, and was higher in whites, males, and people over 60 years old.
+The number of people with ALS in the United States in 2015 was 5.2 people per 100,000, and was higher in whites, males, and people over 60 years old.
 The number of new cases is about 0.8 people per 100,000 per year in East Asia and about 0.7 people per 100,000 per year in South Asia.
 About 80% of ALS epidemiology studies have been conducted in Europe and the United States, mostly in people of northern European descent.
 There is not enough information to determine the rates of ALS in much of the world, including Africa, parts of Asia, India, Russia, and South America.
 There are several geographic clusters in the Western Pacific where the prevalence of ALS was reported to be 50–100 times higher than in the rest of the world, including Guam, the Kii Peninsula of Japan, and Western New Guinea.
 The incidence in these areas has decreased since the 1960s; the cause remains unknown.